emilyngx/GGCert_Capstone1/README.md

 ![alt text](https://github.com/emilyngx/GGCert_Capstone1/blob/main/images/15.png)

 Sedentary Minutes have the strongest linear relationship to the number of minutes asleep of users per weekday with an R-squared = 0.17.
+The data shows a clear trend of the activity level linked to better sleep quality.

 <img src="https://github.com/emilyngx/GGCert_Capstone1/blob/main/images/16.png" width=50% height=50%>